Sleep - 3 to 6 months

 Many babies still wake at night for feeds.
 Some sleep through although they may wake again for a few nights when their appetite increases.
 They usually settle into their usual pattern again when their feeds increase during the day.

 To help reduce night feeds at this age, try giving your baby a sleepy feed before you go to bed and before your baby wakes for their next feed.
 Disturb your baby as little as possible.
-Lift them without fully waking them and breastfeed.
-If bottle feeding, you could give a feed without picking baby up from the cot.
-But you still must hold the bottle and watch the feed to keep them safe.
+Lift them without fully waking them and breastfeed or bottle feed.

 Caring for babies and young children is tiring and demands a great deal of tolerance, understanding and patience.
 Most parents say that their need for sleep in the early years is one of their greatest needs.
 Don’t be ashamed to ask for help from family and friends.